gpeterson406/Greenwood_Book/_book/01-preface.md

 categorical and quantitative predictor variables but there are some new issues in setting up the models and interpreting the coefficients that we need to consider.
 In the situation with one categorical predictor and one quantitative predictor, we revisit the idea of an interaction.
+\index{interaction!MLR}
 It allows us to consider situations where the estimated relationship between a quantitative predictor and the mean response varies among different levels of the categorical variable.